RunKingProgram/HiRRM/README.md

 #### Arguments
 #### Phenotype
+An object class of character.
 Phenotype file contains variables ID, Covariates such as population stratefication and sex etc., Penotype values and Age in turn.
 For example :
 |id|sex|phenotype| Age|
 | ---------- | :-----------:  | :-----------: | :-----------: |